Wuben E05 Flashlight Review

 • Great output (and for more than a minute) of over 950 lumens

-• Hits it’s throw and output numbers
+• Hits its throw and outputs numbers

 • Great build quality